tugberkgoc/foundation-notes/02 HTTP.md

 1. Add a fourth book to the array and make sure you can access this by passing its index in the URL.
 2. We are not restricted to only having two URL segments:
 	1. Modify the route to add a second parameter called `index2`.
-	2. Make sure this is triggered by restarting the server and accessing this by passing a second parameter.
+	2. Make sure this is triggered by restarting the server (which should happen automatically if you used `npm start`, which uses `nodemon`) and accessing this by passing a second parameter.
 	3. Modify the script to print out both book titles.
 3. Next you need to add some validation to make sure the script does not crash (note that if you are using GoormIDE you will not be able to test it):
 	1. If the index in the URL exceeds the number of books in the array, you get an error.
 Insert an [`if...else` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) that sends a suitable message to the browser if the index number in the URL is too high.
 	2. The index must be a number.
-Use the [`isNaN()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/isNaN) to check and send a suitable message to the browser if it is not. if it is, use the [`parseFloat()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat) to convert it to a number.
+Use the [`isNaN()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/isNaN) to check and send a suitable message to the browser if it is not.
+If it is, use the [`parseFloat()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat) to convert it to a number.
 	3. The number needs to be a whole number (integer).
 All JavaScript numbers are objects and have a number of useful functions.
 Use the [`Number.isInteger()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isInteger) to check it is indeed an integer.
 Send a suitable message to the browser if it is not.
 You can convert it to an integer using the [`parseInt()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).

 ### 1.3 URL Query Strings